-MLS App Design
+MLS App Re-Design

-May 2018 / View Live
+Released May 2018 // View Live

 As one of the top professional sports leagues in North America, Major League Soccer features 24 unique and distinct Clubs, all captivating fans both inside and outside the stadium walls.
 The spirit of the re-designed MLS app was to be the platform in which the Clubs are the spotlight.
 The simple truth is that fans fall in love with their favorite Club, not the league.
 To support this, our goal was to surface Club content to create a deeper fan experience, and also to facilitate personalization and curation so our fans always had the best-in-class content at their fingertips.
-This initiative started by seamlessly bringing together 24 databases into an integrated user experience.

-Help to drive fan engagement and bring more focus to the action
+Increase fan engagement and bring more focus to the action

 Define, maintain, and extend a core Design System for the app and other digital touch points

 Opportunities for fans to tailor a personalized experience went far beyond onboarding.
-We designed several access points to help fans manage their Followed Topics, set notifications, discover new content, and adjust scores preferences so they get exactly what they want.
-We payed special attention to match day (and the days surrounding it) and what that means to our users since it’s historically our highest engagement periods.
+We designed several access points to help fans manage their Followed Topics, set notifications, discover new content, and adjust scores preferences so they could get exactly what they wanted.
+We payed special attention to match day (and the days surrounding it) and what that meant to our users since it’s historically our highest engagement periods.
 This not only effected our decisions around content delivery in core areas in the app, but also made us take a hard look at match center to ensure we understood it’s fundamental purpose and biggest challenges.
-Putting simplicity and performance first, defining primary and secondary user objectives, and delivering information and video to the users effectively gets them as close to the field as possible.
+Putting simplicity and performance first, defining primary and secondary user objectives, and delivering information and video to the users effectively got them as close to the field as possible.